cse110-sp24-group27/Codelog/specs/adrs/052924-DataFormat.md

 Chosen option: option 2

-Because this option groups all entries of a project together, so they are easier to access and helps with turning the journal data into a markdown file to be displayed.
+Because this option groups all entries of a project together, so they are easier to access and helps with turning the journal data into a Markdown file to be displayed.